Year of Call: 2004

 Dee has conducted independent investigations into sensitive employment matters.

-"An all-round class act and technically excellent in discrimination and equal pay cases".
-Legal 500, 2019
+Legal 500 2019: "An all-round class act and technically excellent in discrimination and equal pay cases."

-"A really good advocate".
-"Very thorough, well prepared and on top of the detail".
-Chambers and Partners, 2018
+Chambers & Partners 2018: "A really good advocate", "Very thorough, well prepared and on top of the detail."

-"... extensive knowledge of discrimination issues, with particular focus upon age discrimination issues.
+Chambers & Partners 2017: "...extensive knowledge of discrimination issues, with particular focus upon age discrimination issues.
 Clients praise her impressive client-handling skills, especially her ability to outline risks and explain concepts to lay clients.
-Strengths: 'She is practical, diligent and thorough, with a good eye for the key issues at hand.'
-'She is bright, responsive and commercially astute.'"
-Chambers and Partners, 2017
+Strengths: "She is practical, diligent and thorough, with a good eye for the key issues at hand."
+"She is bright, responsive and commercially astute."

-"... she has established a reputation as an adviser with a formidable knowledge of discrimination law."
-Chambers and Partners, 2016
+Chambers & Partners 2016 "... she has established a reputation as an adviser with a formidable knowledge of discrimination law."

-"Acknowledged for her impressive client service, she is praised for stringently fighting her client's corner.
+Chambers & Partners 2015: "Acknowledged for her impressive client service, she is praised for stringently fighting her client's corner.
 She is very experienced in acting on complex and high-profile cases, and regularly advises on a diverse range of subjects including TUPE and all forms of discrimination".
 "Very on the ball, she thinks outside the box."
 "She's thorough and grasps the papers quickly.
 She's also user-friendly and clients like her."
-Chambers and Partners 2015

-"She's a supremely able advocate, who really charms the tribunal."
+Chambers & Partners 2014: "She's a supremely able advocate, who really charms the tribunal."
 "She is an expert in age equality law."
-Chambers and Partners, 2014

-"... continues to impress sources with her 'thorough preparation, excellent performances in tribunal and the confidence she instils in instructing solicitors.' " Chambers and Partners, 2013
+Chambers & Partners 2013: "... continues to impress sources with her 'thorough preparation, excellent performances in tribunal and the confidence she instils in instructing solicitors."

-"… well respected … ‘impressive beyond her years.'
+Chambers & Partners 2012: "… well respected … ‘impressive beyond her years.'
 She exudes confidence and is able to tackle very tricky arguments and get brilliant results.”
-Chambers and Partners, 2012

-"confident but never arrogant, Dee Masters has had a great year, topped off by being chosen as the junior on Wilson and Bainbridge" Chambers and Partners, 2011
+Chambers & Partners 2011: "confident but never arrogant, Dee Masters has had a great year, topped off by being chosen as the junior on Wilson and Bainbridge."

 APPOINTMENTS AND MEMBERSHIPS